BuzzteeBear/OpenXR-MotionCompensation/OpenXR-MotionCompensation_User_Guide.md

 - start the OpenXr application
 - Open a command line prompt or powershell in administrator mode and in a folder where you have write permissions
-- Begin recording a trace with the command: `wpr -start path\to\Tracing.wprp -filemode`
+- Begin recording a trace with the command: `wpr -start path\to\Trace_OpenXR-MotionCompensation.wprp -filemode`
 - Leave that command prompt open
 - Reproduce the crash/issue
 - Back to the command prompt, finish the recording with: `wpr -stop arbirtary_name_of_file.etl`